Skip to content

 Under The Hague Convention on the Civil Aspects of International Child Abduction 1980, a child is considered abducted if they are taken across international borders by one parent without the other parent’s consent.
 The motive for taking the child is not relevant.
 Over 100 countries have signed the treaty.

+The Convention, originally aimed at abducting fathers, was designed to ensure the quick and safe return of the child.
+In that regard, the treaty is highly effective.
 Now, however, around 75% of the parents who are brought before the courts are mothers.
 And many of them are fleeing domestic violence, trying to get to safety in their home country with their child.
 The cases are brought by the perpetrators of that violence with support from the state.

 In a majority of cases, even when there is clear evidence of violence or criminality by the father, the Convention insists that the child must be returned.
 As the child’s primary carer, most mothers return too – in spite of the very real risks to their safety.

 Their situation is now precarious in the extreme.
-They face an escalation of violence and abuse from the child’s father, and economic hardship and potential homelessness if they try to leave the relationship.
+They face an escalation of violence and abuse from the child’s father, economic hardship, and potential homelessness.

 Labelled by the courts as a child abductor and kidnapper, mothers are branded a risk to their own children.
 Should there subsequently be a custody battle, as there often is, this puts them at a serious disadvantage in the custody case they will then have to fight in a foreign court.